Helvetica: Background

+Development (1950–1957)

-The first version of the typeface (which later became known as Helvetica) was designed in by Max Miedinger with art direction by Eduard Hoffmann.
-His goal was to create a new sans-serif typeface that could compete in the Swiss market as a neutral face that should not be given any additional meaning.
-The primary influence on Helvetica was Akzidenz-Grotesk from Berthold; Hoffman's scrapbook of proofs of the design shows careful comparison of test proofs with snippets of Akzidenz-Grotesk.
-Its 'R' with a curved tail resembles Schelter-Grotesk, another turn-of-the-century sans-serif sold by Haas.
+The first version of the typeface was designed in by Max Miedinger with art direction by Eduard Hoffmann.
+Hoffmann, director of the Haas Type Foundry, had considered introducing a new sans-serif from about 1950, but postponed the project because the foundry's own Normal-Grotesk of 1943 continued to sell and because printers were reluctant to buy another complete range of costly metal type.
+By 1956 Berthold's Akzidenz-Grotesk had become the preferred sans-serif of Swiss designers, and imports of it greatly exceeded the Haas foundry's own sales.
+Hoffmann then decided to proceed.
+His goal was to create a new sans serif typeface that could compete in the Swiss market as a neutral face that should not be given any additional meaning.
+The primary influence on Helvetica was Akzidenz-Grotesk from Berthold; Hoffmann's scrapbook of proofs of the design shows careful comparison of test proofs with snippets of Akzidenz-Grotesk.
+Its 'R' with a curved tail resembles Schelter-Grotesk, another turn-of-the-century sans serif sold by Haas.
 Wolfgang Homola comments that in Helvetica, "the weight of the stems of the capitals and the lower case is better balanced" than in its influences.

-Attracting considerable attention on its release as Neue Haas Grotesk (Nouvelle Antique Haas in French-speaking countries), (Note: "Antique" is a term used in French for sans-serifs (for instance Antique Olive), although in English it traditionally historically referred to slab-serifs.)
-Stempel and Linotype adopted Neue Haas Grotesk for release in hot metal composition, the standard typesetting method at the time for body text, and on the international market.